telerik/xamarin-forms-docs/README.md

 Jekyll builds a static HTML site in the `_site` directory.
 This contents of this directory can be deployed on a live server.

 > Important: Jekyll creates .html pages by default.
 However the documentation creates links without .html extension.
 A `web.config` with rewrite rules is included out of the box.

+## Getting latest changes from the docs-base repository in your documentation
+1. Open a terminal or "Git Bash" if on Windows.
+1. `cd` to the directory where your markdown documentation github repository is.
+1. Fetch the "base" remote.
+This will retrieve the latest commits from the base repo.
+If git complains that there is no "base" remote run `git remote add base git@github.com:telerik/docs-base.git`
+1. Use `git cherry-pick` to get the commit you are interested in.
+For example to get the last commit run `git cherry-pick base/master`.
+If there are any conflicts resolve them and run `git cherry-pick --continue`
+1. Push the new commits to github.

 ## Some Jekyll info